sagar-alias-jacky/Adapta_Evergreen_Rice/README.md

 ## Installation

-I suggest you to go through configs and cherrypick what you need.
+I suggest you to go through the configs and cherrypick what you need.
 Might be time consuming, but it will provide you a setup you're happy with.

 Though if you simply wish to clone my setup on your machine, the first step is to install the applications I use, on your distro.
 The major ones are listed above.